-Box - Excerpts from the interview with a Lead partner of a concluded Standard project of partners - in particular research organisations and companies - in order to build tools that are useful to the different user communities.
+Box - Excerpts from the interview with a Lead partner of a concluded Standard project

+During one of the semi-structured interviews with the Lead Partner of one of the S.O.
+1.1 projects, some interesting considerations emerged on the importance of sharing the different perspectives of diverse types of partners - in particular research organisations and companies - in order to build tools that are useful to the different user communities.
 The lead partner lists a number of outputs and highlights their relevant characteristics that do not otherwise emerge from the mere reading of an indicator.